jamiefhill/js-react-test/README.md

 - Added knex db-seed project with migrations and seed data.
 - Updated api to insert form submitted data to database.
 - Added state based message/error logging on the front end for contact submissions.
+- Added adminer as a database viewer, I'd rather not have this in the project setup but its asked for.
+I prefer to use standalone sql clients as part of my own development environment.

 ## Running the project